mattbostock/webdriver_exporter/README.md

     # On Mac OS X using Homebrew
     brew install chromedriver

-To run Navigation Timing Exporter on a server with a headless Chrome browser, you'll need something like [xvfb][].
+To run WebDriver Exporter on a server with a headless Chrome browser, you'll need something like [xvfb][].

 [chromedriver]: https://sites.google.com/a/chromium.org/chromedriver/